 So his badge reads “Emotional Support Animal,” not “Service Animal.”

 But you take my meaning.
 It is a fine line.
-I also have a number of friends on social media whose non-dog/non-horse pet animals have learned on their own how to do important service-oriented tasks like alerting them to an oncoming faint or seizure or providing sighted navigation assistance in low-visibility conditions.
-But because these animals do not meet the species criteria (domestic dog, miniature horse) and they were not formally trained by someone other than the animal’s owner/carer or anyone at all to do these tasks, they do not qualify to become an SA – even if they meet all the other criteria (calm, polite, potty-trained, et al).
+I also have a number of friends on social media whose non-dog pet animals have learned on their own how to do important service-oriented tasks like alerting them to an oncoming faint, seizure or diabetic episode.
+But because these animals do not meet the species criteria (domestic dog, miniature horse) and they were not formally trained by someone other than the animal’s owner/carer to do these tasks, they do not qualify to become an SA – even if they meet all the other criteria (calm, polite, potty-trained, et al).

-This is just where we are at right now in our intellectual understanding of the multi-faceted nature of the human-animal bond.
+This is just where we are at right now in our intellectual evolution.

 Happily, there is no documented species barrier for animals to become documented as Emotional Support Animals.
-And here again, when I say “documented,” I mean through the legitimate process of having a personal physician or other medical professional prescribe the animal as a source of support and write an official letter to that effect.
+And here again when I say “documented,” I mean through the legitimate process of having a personal physician or other medical professional prescribe the animal and write a letter to that effect.
 So long as the professional deems the animal is a source of significant daily emotional support to the patient, that animal can qualify to become an ESA.

 I like this much better.
 While not every homo sapiens I know craves the daily company of animals like I do and feels overtly unbalanced without it, those who do know that their world just doesn’t feel “right” somehow unless there are animals in it.